ibm-cloud-docs/dns-svcs/faq.md

 {: faq}
 {: support}

 {{site.data.keyword.dns_short}} allows you to create a private DNS zone that can have the same name as a public DNS zone.
-See a [detailed explanation](/docs/dns-svcs?topic=dns-svcs-about-dns-services#resolving-dns-names-with-dns-services) of this scenario, referred to as Split Horizon.
+This scenario is referred to as Split Horizon.
+For more information, see, [Resolving DNS names with DNS Services](/docs/dns-svcs?topic=dns-svcs-about-dns-services#resolving-dns-names-with-dns-services).

 ### Why can't I delete a DNS zone?
 {: #why-cant-i-delete-a-zone}